-Bingül relied on information from her family members and news updates to understand what unfolded in southern Turkey.
-Each time Bingül checked the news, the death toll increased, she said.
+Bingül said she relied on information from her family members and news updates to understand what unfolded in southern Turkey.
+Each time Bingül checked the news, the death toll increased.
 Fifty thousand civilians and counting have died since Feb.
 6, according to the Associated Press.

 Her close family was safe, but Bingül lost nine distant family members.
-Bingül’s other ten relatives had to relocate to a safer part of the city and are all sharing an apartment together, she said.
+Bingül said her other ten relatives had to relocate to a safer part of the city and are all sharing an apartment together.

 Turkish rescue teams in Adana were saving survivors buried under piles of concrete several weeks after the earthquake.
 The hospital Bingül worked at kept receiving several of these civilians, but at one point, the hospital reached full capacity and could not treat everyone.
 There were not enough doctors and healthcare workers for the number of patients, she said.

-The first time Bingül arrived at the emergency trauma department, she worked with patients who had lost their arms and legs, she said.
+The first time Bingül arrived at the emergency trauma department, she worked with patients who had lost their arms and legs.

-A few days later, Bingül was celebrating a child’s birthday at the hospital when a balloon suddenly popped — children cried and ran through the hospital with fear in their eyes, she said.
+A few days later, Bingül said she was celebrating a child’s birthday at the hospital when a balloon suddenly popped — children cried and ran through the hospital with fear in their eyes.

 Enjoy what you're reading?